modum-io/modblue/README.md

 ### Connect test

 This test will connect, discover services and characteristics, read a single characteristic value and disconnect.
-The test runs indefinatly and rotates between all specified devices.
+The test runs indefinitely and rotates between all specified devices.

 1. Run tests using